Applying Sensor Conditioner

 What is Sensor Conditioner?

 Sensor Conditioner is a thick, soft blend of moisturizing and conductive substances.
 It should be applied sparingly to the sensor tips to protect their conductive properties.
 The conditioner prevents the sensors from becoming too dry, which contributes to an inconsistent connection between the headset’s sensors and your scalp.

 How often do I need to apply conditioner to my headset’s sensors?

-We recommend applying a small amount to each sensor before your first few training sessions.
+We recommend applying a small amount to each sensor before your first few sessions.
 As the headset becomes accustomed to a single person’s skin pH balance, less conditioner may be needed.
-Some users may need to apply paste before every training session, depending on individual skin and hair types.
+Some users may need to apply paste before every session, depending on their skin and hair type.

-Note: Multiple users training on a single headset should apply conditioner before every training session.
+Note: Multiple users exercising on a single headset should apply conditioner before every session.

 What if I use too much Conditioner?

-Excess conditioner can be wiped off of each sensor with a finger, or a lint free cloth.
-To remove from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.
-Apply Sensor Conditioner just to the tips of each sensor, excess Sensor Conditioner applied too deep into the sensor or beneath the sensor pad can be problematic.
+Excess conditioner can be wiped off of each sensor with a finger or a lint-free cloth.
+To remove conditioner from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.
+Apply Sensor Conditioner just to the tips of each sensor.
+Excess Sensor Conditioner applied too deep into the sensor or beneath the sensor pad can be problematic.